-The clue is in the title with this app.
+The clue is in the title of this app.
 SnapMyEats wants to know what you’re eating.
-Like the apps above, all you need to do is take a photo every time you make a purchase of food – whether it’s from a supermarket, cafe or restaurant.
-For every 5 receipts you send, you’ll receive £1.
+Like the apps above, all you need to do is take a photo every time you purchase food – whether it’s from a supermarket, cafe or restaurant.
+For every five receipts you send, you’ll receive £1.
 Once you hit £10, you can claim an Amazon voucher.

 You can earn extra coins by linking your email and Amazon accounts, although I’m not a big fan of sharing that data.
 Plus, it doesn’t pay that much for the trouble.

 Is there anything in the world that Amazon won’t turn its hand to?
 Their Shopper Panel app allows you to scan ten receipts per month in exchange for £5 worth of Amazon vouchers.
 But 10 is your limit.